josterand/dotfiles/README.md

 | Keyring             | Gnome Keyring | Optional    |
 | Appearance Setter   | LX Appearance | Optional    |
 | Polkit Daemon       | LX Polkit     | Optional    |

+> [!TIP]
+> Optional means you can replace it with an application or package of your choice.
+However, make sure to update the BSPWM configuration accordingly to ensure everything works properly.

 <div align="right">
     <a href="#overview"><kbd><<</kbd></a>